Short Inca Trail with Hotel – 2 Days: A Unique Journey to Machu Picchu

 We go above and beyond to be eco-conscious.

 At Tunqui Expeditions, we want your trip to Peru to be as memorable and stress-free as possible.
 Here you’ll find answers to all your most common questions in one place.
-Please read the following information carefully—it will help you understand our services better and ensure a smooth experience.

 Have a question we haven’t answered here?